-- Identified without their consent, unless they 14 Confidential sources are genuinely relevant to the story.
-Journalists have a more - Particular regard shocies be paid to the potentially vulnerable position of children ess, or are victims of, ching, this should not restrict the right to report legal - 10 " Clandestine devices and subterfuge - The press must not seek to obtain or publish The press must not seek to obtain or pubbas, makeral acquired by surphy hidden cameras or clandestine fistening devices; or by intercepting provide or mabile thispitoms calls, messages of emails, or by the unauthorised removal of documents, or photographs: or by accessing digitally-hald private information without consent. - Engaging in misrepresentation or subterfuge, including by agents or intermediacies, can generally be assisted only in the public solvest and then only when the Herial Curnot be channel by other means.
+has - Identified without their consent, unless they 14 Confidential sources are genuinely elevant to the story.
+Journalists have a more - Particular regard shocies be paid to the potentially vulnerable position of children 5) est, or are victime of, giving, this who weln should not restrict the right to report legal protendina 10 " Clandestine devices and subterfuge The press must not seek to obtain or publish The press much not seek to obtain or publish, material acquired by surging hidden cameras or clandestine fistening devices; dr by intercepting private at metalle Wicphame cells, messages of emails; or by the unauthonsed removal of documents, or photographics or by accessing digitally-hald private intermation without consent. terial cornet be channel by other means.